Phoning 'home': what your mobile may be giving away

 Three years ago, users were alarmed to hear that U.S. carriers pre-installed an app from a company called Carrier IQ that appeared to transmit personal data to the carrier.

-Users filed a class-action lawsuit, not against the carriers but against handset makers including HTC Corp, Samsung Electronics and LG Electronics which, they say, used the software to go beyond collecting diagnostic data the carriers needed.
+Users filed a class-action lawsuit, not against the carriers but against handset makers including HTC Corp (2498.TW), Samsung Electronics (005930.KS) and LG Electronics (066570.KS) which, they say, used the software to go beyond collecting diagnostic data the carriers needed.

 The suit alleges the handset firms used the Carrier IQ software to intercept private information for themselves, including recording users’ email and text messages without their permission - data the users claim may also have been shared with third parties.
 The companies are contesting the case.